cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 - When sending the next message, [pick the channel][selectChannelToGossipOn] whose ratio `recentlySent/Priority` is the least.

-From the extensive research in operating systems and networking, we can choose for the MVP an existing scheduling algorithm that meets these requirements and is straightforward to implement, such as a variant of the [Weighted Round Robin][wrr] (WRR) algorithm.
+From the extensive research in operating systems and networking, we can pick for the MVP an existing scheduling algorithm that meets these requirements and is straightforward to implement, such as a variant of the [Weighted Round Robin][wrr] (WRR) algorithm.
+We choose this option at it gives us more flexibility for improving the logic in the future, for example, by adding a mechanism for congestion control or by allowing some lanes to have customized, non-FIFO scheduling algorithms.

 ### Validating lanes of received transactions